Get a full breakdown of the various requirements, how burial insurance policies work, and what to know when buying online.

 Burial insurance covers the life of the insured for the specified death benefit.
 When you die, the policy will pay out a lump sum of cash to your beneficiaries which can be used to pay for your casket, memorial services, flowers, vault, and anything related to a funeral.
 Your family can also use the money to pay for credit card debt, medical bills, or anything else.

-Most final expense burial policies are whole life insurance plans which never expire.
-However, some companies sell term burial policies that expire at age 80 or 90.
+Most final expense burial policies are whole life insurance plans that never expire.
+However, some companies sell term burial policies that have an age limit of 80 or 90.